nix-community/nix-vscode-extensions/README.md

 - Extension names and publishers are lowercased
 - If an extension's publisher or name aren't valid nix identifiers, you may access them by quoting the attribute names like `vscode-marketplace."4"."2"`
 - You may search the repo to find out at what commit a given extension was available
+- We have a permission from MS to use a crawler on their API in this case (see the [discussion](https://github.com/NixOS/nixpkgs/issues/208456)).
+Please, don't abuse this flake!

 ## Template